 But it does require a little bit of effort on the part of consumers.
-There are so many electric companies and types of energy plan available in the market that it can be a little overwhelming for consumers.
+There are so many electric companies and types of energy plans available in the market that it can be a little overwhelming for consumers.

 The good news is that there are savings to be had when you compare electricity providers and the plans they offer side-by-side with other companies.

-Although there are dozens of electricity proidvers that offer service in Texas, the market is dominated by a few well known brands.
+Although there are dozens of electricity providers that offer service in Texas, the market is dominated by a few well known brands.
 Many of them benefit from the name recognition that comes from having existed since before deregulation hit Texas.